sashapapo-mchp/zephyr/samples/i2c_test_app/I2C_Target_DMA_Implementaiton.md

 ## Tuning
 - `CONFIG_I2C_MCHP_TARGET_MAX_BUF_SIZE`: increase for larger write bursts from the host.
-- You can reduce ISR traffic during DMA by masking `DRDY` while DMA is active (not strictly required; current implementation tolerates DRDY during DMA).
+- The driver automatically masks `DRDY` while target DMA is active, so the ISR only fires again once DMA is halted (STOP, error, or completion).

 ## File Map
 - Driver